-The WisdomTree Barclays Yield Enhanced U.S. Aggregate Bond Fund (AGGY) was launched on 07/09/2015, and is a smart beta exchange traded fund designed to offer broad exposure to the Total Bond Market ETFs category of the U.S. equity market.
+A smart beta exchange traded fund, the WisdomTree Barclays Yield Enhanced U.S. Aggregate Bond Fund (AGGY) debuted on 07/09/2015, and offers broad exposure to the Total Bond Market ETFs category of the U.S. equity market.

 What Are Smart Beta ETFs?

 The ETF industry has long been dominated by products based on market cap weighted indexes, a strategy created to reflect the market or a particular market segment.

 Because market cap weighted indexes provide a low-cost, convenient, and transparent way of replicating market returns, they work well for investors who believe in market efficiency.

 There are some investors, though, who think it's possible to beat the market with great stock selection; this group likely invests in another class of funds known as smart beta, which track non-cap weighted strategies.